ColinKennedy/ways/docs/plugin_basics.rst

     explicit_context == autofound_context
     # Result: True

-For situations where all you have is input to an Asset and you don't know what the right Context should be, mapping is something necessary.
+the right Context should be, mapping is something necessary.
 The mapping and uuid keys are always a good idea to define.

+For practical examples on using mapping, see :doc:`common_patterns`.

 mapping_details
 +++++++++++++++

-Ways likes to call any item in "{}"s within a mapping a "Token".
+Anything in "{}" inside of a mapping is called a "Token".
 Above, "/jobs/{JOB}" has a "JOB" Token and "C:\\Users\\{USER}\\jobs\\{JOB}" has "USER" and "JOB" Tokens.

-Tokens look like a regular Python format but behave differently, in Ways.
+Tokens look like a Python format but have a set of features specific to Ways.

 For one thing, Tokens can represent environment variables or parse-engines like regex and glob.